 In this manual you will learn to identify signs of illness in a sick child, age 2 months up to 5 years.
 Some children you will refer to the health facility for more care.
 For some children, you will help their families treat them at home.
-You will later learn more about how to treat a child with diarrhoea, fever, or fast breathing at home.
+You will later learn more about how to treat a child with diarrhoea, fever, fast breathing, acute malnutrition at home.